egmy/NE-MIECHV-data-processing/_INSTRUCTIONS_for_local_setup.md

 ## 9.6.
 Test the Conda Environment

-1. In Git Bash, enter the Conda virtual environment: Run: conda activate conda_env_py3121
+1. Open a Gitbash Terminal in your VsCode git repository by clicking Terminal in the left hand corner, and selecting "Git Bash" from the drop down.
+In Git Bash terminal, enter the Conda virtual environment: Run: conda activate conda_env_py3121
         - Now in Git Bash, above the first prompt line, you should see the name of the conda environment in parentheses: (conda_env_py3121)
 2. Check that Python & Pip are installed inside the Conda environment: Run each of these: